-A specific strain of probiotic, Lactobacillus rhamnosus , appears in most commercially available probiotics indicated for bacterial vaginosis.
-I was curious to find the justification for the use of this strain.
-To investigate further, this paper will review current literature to answer the question: Does the strain of probiotic Lactobacillus rhamnosus prevent the recurrence of BV in otherwise healthy, premenopausal women?
-The results will help doctors feel confident in offering advice to use a probiotic and in choosing the right product to prevent recurrence of BV.
+A specific strain of probiotic, Lactobacillus rhamnosus, appears in most commercially available probiotics indicated for bacterial vaginosis.
+To investigate the justification for use of this strain, this article will review current literature to answer the question: Does the strain of probiotic Lactobacillus rhamnosus prevent the recurrence of BV in otherwise healthy, premenopausal women?
+The results will help in choosing the right product to prevent recurrence of BV.

 Initial PubMed Search Results:

 1. “Vaginosis, Bacterial”[Mesh], limited to Humans Results: 2293